Neural network optimal feedback control with enhanced closed loop stability: Introduction

 \section{Introduction}

 Designing optimal feedback controllers for high-dimensional nonlinear systems remains an outstanding challenge for the control community.
-The main bottleneck in designing such controllers is the need to solve a Hamilton-Jacobi-Bellman (HJB) partial differential equation (PDE), whose dimension is the same as that of the state space.
-This leads to the curse of dimensionality, which rules out traditional discretization-based approaches.
-In recent years, research on supervised learning with NNs has demonstrated the potential application of these methods to challenging, high-dimensional problems.
+Even when the system dynamics are known, to design such controllers one needs to solve a Hamilton-Jacobi-Bellman (HJB) partial differential equation (PDE), whose dimension is the same as that of the state space.
+This leads to the well-known curse of dimensionality, which rules out traditional discretization-based approaches.
+In recent years, research on supervised learning has demonstrated the promise of these methods for handling challenging, high-dimensional problems.

 The core idea of supervised learning is to generate data by solving many open loop optimal control problems and then fit a model to this data set, thus obtaining an approximate optimal feedback controller.
 Various specific model design and training approaches have been developed within this framework.
 Earlier work \cite{Kang2015,Kang2017_COA} uses sparse grid interpolation to approximate the solution of the HJB equation -- called the {\em value function} -- and its gradient, which is used to compute the optimal feedback control.
 This line of work has been futher developed using nonlinear regression with NNs \cite{Izzo2019, Izzo2021_lowthrust, Nakamura2020, Nakamura2021_SIAM, Nakamura2021_LCSS} and sparse polynomials \cite{Azmi2021}, significantly increasing the maximum feasible problem dimension.
 A variation of the method in \cite{Nakamura2021_SIAM} is proposed by \cite{Chen2020}, in which the value gradient is directly approximated without learning the value function itself, while \cite{Sanchez2018, Tailor2019, Li2020, Izzo2019, Izzo2021_lowthrust} use NNs to directly approximate the control policy without solving the HJB equation.